CavernCrawlers/CavernCrawlers.github.io/Background.md

 You worked the mines, digging up precious stones and metals.
 - **Trappings:** Miner's Pick, Bundle of 3 Torches, 10sp.

-### Minstrel/Performer
-You sang, played an instrument, danced or performed in some other way for the entertainment of others.
-- **Trappings:** Dagger, Musical Instrument (or other performance tool), 10sp

-### Navigator/Scout
+### Mountebank
-You know the wilderness and how to lead others through it.
-- **Trappings:** 2 Handaxes, Bundle of 7 days rations, 5sp
+You made a living by tricking people into giving you money for false promises or counterfeit goods.
+- **Trappings:** Dagger, tools for the con of your choice (bottles of colored liquid, weighted dice, marked cards or the like), 10sp

 ### Noble
 You were born into or somehow else became a member of the aristocracy.